German Shepherd Facts and Fun

 Are German Shepherds good pets?

 Yes, German Shepherds make great family pets.
 They’re usually fine with other dogs and cats as well as children.
 Plus, because they’re so loyal and loving, they make great (if big!) cuddle buddies.

 They love the great outdoors too, so if you’re planning to bring your dog along on walks, hikes, and trips to the beach then you might just be a Shepherd’s perfect match.

 Got kids?
 Read our article on dogs and kids to make sure that your GS and your children form a great relationship where each respect the other’s boundaries.

 Unfortunately, these gorgeous dogs are prone to some hereditary conditions.
 The most common of these are musculoskeletal and have implications for their health and comfort as they age.

 Speak to your vet about helping to prevent these issues and taking a proactive management approach.

-Taking out a dog insurance policy means you can save on a variety of health costs.
-These include hospitalisation for accidents and illnesses, medication and more.
+Taking out one of our dog insurance member policies means you can save on a variety of health costs.
+These include hospitalisation for accidents and illnesses, medication, regular vet visits and more.

 Why not get in now before any pre-existing conditions emerge and help ensure you and your GS are well protected for whatever life throws at you.
 Get a quick quote now.